 Finley’s first cartographic atlas was published in 1818, the Atlas classica, or, Select maps of ancient geography, both sacred and profane, for the use of colleges and schools in the United States.
 This atlas contained nine historical maps.
 A rather lazy search easily locates later editions in 1824 and 1831, the latter frequently (always?) bound with the 1831 General Atlas.

 The complete title page text of Finley’s 1824 world atlas is as follows: A New General Atlas Comprising a Complete Set of Maps, representing the Grand Divisions Of The Globe, Together with the several Empires, Kingdoms, and States in the World; Compiled from the Best Authorities, and corrected by the Most Recent Discoveries.
 Philadelphia: Published by Anthony Finley.
 1824.
 This proved to be a very popular atlas.
 The cartographer is unknown, but all of the maps were engraved by Young & Delleker.
-Describing the maps, Ristow wrote, “The engraving is done almost uniformly with remarkable distinctness and the face of the maps is frequently beautiful, not overloaded with a confusion of useless names”.7 Map dealer Kevin Brown describes them thusly, “[Finley’s] works are known for being attractively sparse and minimalist, focusing primarily on clarity and only the most important facts.”8 There were at least two separate issues of the atlas in 1824, and at least one each year thereafter through 1834.
-The 1825-dated atlas may be the scarcest.9
+Describing the maps, Ristow wrote, “The engraving is done almost uniformly with remarkable distinctness and the face of the maps is frequently beautiful, not overloaded with a confusion of useless names”.7 Map dealer Kevin Brown describes them thusly, “[Finley’s] works are known for being attractively sparse and minimalist, focusing primarily on clarity and only the most important facts.”8 There were at least two separate issues of the atlas in 1824, and at least one each year thereafter through 1836.
+The 1825, 1835, and 1836 editions may be the scarcest.

 Anthony Finley’s other map of North Carolina

 Anthony Finley also published a larger map that included NC, SC, and Georgia.
 Its publication history by Finley and others dates from 1824 to at least 1845.
 The cartobibliography for that map may be the subject of a future blog post.